pmean/build-website/text/99/linear.md

 **crude model looks at how a single factor affects your outcome measure** and ignores potential covariates.
 An **adjusted model incorporates these potential covariaties**.
 Start with a crude model.
-It\'s simpler and it helps you to get a quick overview of how things are panning out.
+It's simpler and it helps you to get a quick overview of how things are panning out.
 Then continue by making adjustments for important confounders.